luciasalar/collect_tweet_financial_companies/dataDictionary.md

 flesch_reading_ease:  The Flesch Reading Ease gives a text a score between 1 and 100, with 100 being the highest readability score.
 Scoring between 70 to 80 is equivalent to school grade level 8.

 # variable descriptions for reference tweet files

-finance_health_reference_tweets.csv (extra, you can ignore this file)

-All_IT_tweets_reference.csv, all the referenced tweets from IT firms

-conversation_airline.csv, conversation from airline companies

-ceo_reference_tweets_all.csv, all the referenced tweets from the CEO, you need another script to match whether the retweet is from the CEO's company

 ### description: all the parent tweets